 - Introduction to the Internet - Learn how to get connected to the Internet and use a Web Browser.

-- Searching the Internet - Learn how to use search engines, meta-search engines, and directories to find information on the Internet.
+- Searching the World Wide Web - Learn how to use search engines, meta-search engines, and directories to find information on the Web.

-- Using the Online Catalog - Learn how to use the eLibrary online catalog.
-Available anytime by request.
+- Using the Online Catalog - Learn how to use the online catalog.
+Available anytime on request.